Create a Windows HostProcess Pod

 spec: securityContext: windowsOptions: hostProcess: true runAsUserName: "NT AUTHORITY\\Local service" hostNetwork: true containers: - name: test image: image1:latest command: - ping - -t - 127.0.0.1 nodeSelector: "kubernetes.io/os": windows

 HostProcess containers support the ability to mount volumes within the container volume space.
+Volume mount behavior differs depending on the version of containerd runtime used by on the node.

 Applications running inside the container can access volume mounts directly via relative or